EnflameTechnology/UHHI/README.md

 ######Tested under CUDA 11.3 and NVIDIA 2080Ti.

 ## For tops backend:
-1) Make sure you have Enflame T20 card, driver installed
+1) Make sure you have Enflame T20 card and corresponding driver installed
 2) Download TopsAPI library (libtops_api64.so) to "lib" directory under the main folder
 3) Run the following command to build & run tops backend under the main folder
 ```